rails-kung-foo/yogcla/README.md

 2015

 Week 25:
-  - Basic filter for Course page to filter by attributes.
+  - Basic filter for Course page to filter by attributes, through relationships.

 2014